 - When customers asked about their invoice, the chatbot asked them to read a general billing-related page on the website

-+ After analysis and training, the chatbot could refer the customer to the correct area in self-service to get their billing information.
++ After analysis and training, the bot could refer the customer to the correct area in self-service to get their billing information.

-- When chatbot asked what the customer has already tried to solve their issue, it did not take the answer into consideration later on in the chat (this problem applied to multiple different customer issues).
+- When the chatbot asked what the customer has already tried to solve their issue, it did not consider the answer later on in the chat (this problem applied to multiple different customer issues).

-+ After analysis and updating, the chatbot was taught how to proceed using the additional information that the customer had provided, which led to the chatbot being able to provide more personal support.
++ After analysis and updating, the bot was taught how to proceed using the additional information that the customer had provided.
+This led to the chatbot being able to provide more personal support.

-Optimizing all customer service channels after analyzing chatbot interactions
+Optimizing all customer service channels after analyzing bot interactions

-There will always be issues that the chatbot is not able to solve for the customer, but there is a lot it can do with thorough analysis and training.
+There will always be issues that the chatbot is not able to solve for the customer.
+There is a lot it can do with thorough analysis and training.

-After optimizing other communication channels, costly phone and email support will be available for those customers that really need it and greater focus can be turned to increasing sales.
+After optimizing other communication channels, costly phone and email support will be available for those customers that really need it.
+Focus can go on increasing sales.